chiefbiiko/bashert/README.md

 ## usage

+free 2 use however u like

+anyways, find my personal usage conventions illustrated below

+> obviously, this needs 2 run in `bash` and you probly also want tools like `curl` and `jq` available in that shell - fortunately, when using github actions `ubuntu-*` and `macos-*` runners we get `curl` and `jq` preinstalled amongst other things

 ### `test_suite.sh`

 define a test case with a simple `bash` function declaration making use of the provided assertion helpers, fx: